 In Years 7 to 9 we follow our own Program of Study for Computing and ICT that has been devised to stretch and enhance the strengths of our students whilst meeting the requirements of the new programs of study.
 It also prepares students for the two options available in either Computer Science or ICT in Year 10 and 11.
 We study coding using Python, HTML, Scratch, Game Maker and Spreadsheets.
 There are topics on staying safe online and cybercrime, as well as learning how to use software such as Adobe Photoshop.
 Students will be designing websites, making presentations and mixing digital music as part of their studies.
 More information on each year’s topics can be found on the 'KS3 Computer Science and ICT Course Plan' page in the menu on the left.

 In order to support the teaching of Computer Science and ICT, the pupils have their own e-mail address and access to the Internet over the school network.
 Access to their files and some of our programs from home can be achieved by logging into the virtual desktop.
 See the ‘Information’ page for more details of this by clicking on the ‘Home’ button in the menu, and following the link ‘Network access for Students from home’.
-Homework is routinely set via the schools VLE, and students can access computers at lunchtimes in Resources and one of our computer rooms (with Sixth Form students to help and oversee them) and after school in Resources.
+Homework is routinely set via the schools VLE, and students can access computers at lunchtimes and after school in the Resources Area in the Library.

 Key Stage 4